Ronaldo in, Dybala out? How Pirlo's Juventus could line up next season | Goal.com

 That may appear odd from a sporting perspective, given Dybala, at 26, is nine years younger than the Portuguese and was Juve's best player last season.

+Dybala's agent has also been at pains to point out that his client is happy in Turin and remains as keen as ever to sign a new contract.

-Indeed, the club have been working for months on renewing his contract, as he was viewed as the star around which the new Juve would be constructed.
+And it is true that the club first opened talks over a new deal months ago, as Dybala was viewed as the star around which the new Juve would be constructed.

-As is the way now with modern football, though, transfers are more about balancing books than strengthening squads, and Dybala is the more attractive option for potential buyers.
+As is the way in modern football, though, transfers are now more about balancing books than strengthening squads, and Dybala is the more attractive option for potential buyers.
 After all, how many clubs could even afford the Ronaldo's €31m-a-year net salary?

 Juve would hardly be willing to let Dybala go on the cheap, of course, but they would accept an offer in the region of €100m (£90m/$118m) without hesitation.